dudzartiaga/FactoryPricePH/README.md

 == README

-# Ruby on Rails Tutorial: first application
+# FactoryPricePH : CoderPro Application

 This is the first CoderPro Web Application by [Dudz Artiaga](http://dudzartiaga.com/).